asyncapi/ts-nats-template/README.md

 ag --install --output ./nats-client ./AsyncAPI.yml @asyncapi/ts-nats-template --force-write --param "generateTestClient=true"  --param "promisifyReplyCallback=true"
 ```

-Afterwards `cd` into the generated folder `nats-client` and run the commands `npm i` and `npm run build`.
+Afterward, `cd` into the generated folder `nats-client` and run the commands `npm i` and `npm run build`.
 The generated NATS client is now ready to be used in either TypeScript or Node.js.

 ### TypeScript